werf/werf/docs/pages/reference/publish_process.md

 werf publish --stages-storage :local --images-repo registry.hello.com/web/core/system --tag-git-branch $(werf slugify --format docker-tag "Features/MyFeature#169")
 ```

-produces the following image names respectively:
+produces the following image names, respectively:
  * `registry.hello.com/web/core/system/backend:features-myfeature169-3167bc8c`;
  * `registry.hello.com/web/core/system/frontend:features-myfeature169-3167bc8c`.

-Note that [`werf slugify`]({{ site.baseurl }}/documentation/cli/toolbox/slugify.html) command will generate a valid docker tag.
-See [more info about slug]({{ site.baseurl }}/documentation/reference/toolbox/slug.html).
+Note that the [`werf slugify`]({{ site.baseurl }}/documentation/cli/toolbox/slugify.html) command generates a valid docker tag.
+Learn [more about the slug]({{ site.baseurl }}/documentation/reference/toolbox/slug.html).

-### Two images in GitLab CI job
+### Linking images to a GitLab CI job

-Given `werf.yaml` config with 2 images — `backend` and `frontend`.
+Let's say we have a `werf.yaml` configuration file that defines two images, `backend` and `frontend`.

-The following command runs in GitLab CI job for project named `web/core/system`, in the git branch named `core/feature/ADD_SETTINGS`, Docker registry is configured as `registry.hello.com/web/core/system`:
+Running the following command in a GitLab CI job for a project named `web/core/system` with the git branch set as `core/feature/ADD_SETTINGS` and the Docker registry configured as `registry.hello.com/web/core/system`:

 ```bash
 type werf && source <(werf ci-env gitlab --tagging-strategy tag-or-branch --verbose) werf publish --stages-storage :local
 ```

-Image names in the result are:
+yields the following image names:
  * `registry.hello.com/web/core/system/backend:core-feature-add-settings-df80fdc3`;
  * `registry.hello.com/web/core/system/frontend:core-feature-add-settings-df80fdc3`.

-Note that werf automatically applies slug to the result docker image tag: `core/feature/ADD_SETTINGS` will be converted to `core-feature-add-settings-df80fdc3`.
-This convertation occurs in `werf ci-env` command, which will determine git branch from GitLab CI environment, automatically apply slug to this branch name and set `WERF_TAG_GIT_BRANCH` (which is alternative way to specify `--tag-git-branch` param).
-See [more info about slug]({{ site.baseurl }}/documentation/reference/toolbox/slug.html).
+Note that werf automatically applies slug to the resulting tag of the docker image: `core/feature/ADD_SETTINGS` is converted to `core-feature-add-settings-df80fdc3`.
+This conversion occurs in the `werf ci-env` command, which determines the name of a git branch from the GitLab CI environment, automatically slugs it and sets `WERF_TAG_GIT_BRANCH` (which is alternative way to set the `--tag-git-branch` parameter).
+See [more about the slug]({{ site.baseurl }}/documentation/reference/toolbox/slug.html).

-### Unnamed image in GitLab CI job
+### Unnamed image and a GitLab CI job

-Given werf.yaml with single unnamed image.
-The following command runs in GitLab CI job for project named `web/core/queue`, in the git-tag named `v2.3.1`, Docker registry is configured as `registry.hello.com/web/core/queue`:
+Let's suppose we have a werf.yaml with a single unnamed image.
+Running the following command in the GitLab CI job for the project named `web/core/queue` with the git-tag named `v2.3.1` and a Docker registry configured as `registry.hello.com/web/core/queue`:

 ```bash
 type werf && source <(werf ci-env gitlab --tagging-strategy tag-or-branch --verbose) werf publish --stages-storage :local
 ```

-Image name in the result is `registry.hello.com/web/core/queue:v2.3.1`.
+yields the following result: `registry.hello.com/web/core/queue:v2.3.1`.